-At the election of the Company, interest on the term loan facility and revolving loans under the A&R Credit Agreement may be determined by reference to the secured overnight financing rate as administered by the Federal Reserve Bank of New York ("SOFR") plus an index adjustment of 0.10% and an applicable margin ranging between 2.50% and 3.00% based upon the Company's consolidated leverage ratio, as calculated pursuant to the terms of the A&R Credit Agreement.
-Loans (other than Term Loans, as defined in the A&R Credit Agreement), may also bear interest at the Base Rate (as defined in the A&R Credit Agreement), plus an applicable margin ranging between 1.50% and 2.00% based upon the Company's consolidated leverage ratio, as so calculated.
-The Company is also required to pay a fee on the unused portion of the revolving credit facility equal to 0.35% per annum.
+At the election of the Company, interest on the term loan facility and revolving loans under the A&R Credit Agreement were determined by reference to the secured overnight financing rate as administered by the Federal Reserve Bank of New York ("SOFR") plus an index adjustment of 0.10% and an applicable margin ranging between 2.50% and 3.00% based upon the Company's consolidated leverage ratio, as calculated pursuant to the terms of the A&R Credit Agreement.
+Loans (other than Term Loans, as defined in the A&R Credit Agreement), were subject to interest at the base rate plus an applicable margin ranging between 1.50% and 2.00% based upon the Company's consolidated leverage ratio, as so calculated.
+The Company was also required to pay a fee on the unused portion of the revolving credit facility equal to 0.35% per annum.